nicolazande/p-planner/README.md

 p-planner is a C++ project that implements a parallelized path planning algorithm.
 It takes advantage of GPUs and multi-core hardware to achieve higher performance by leveraging parallelism.
 The project includes a Qt GUI that showcases the effectiveness of the planner, allowing users to configure the number of threads and planners running against each other.

 ## Usage
-In the `\build` directory you can find the precompiled application (for linux only), otherwise you can run `cmake` and compile from sources.
+In the `\build` directory you can find the precompiled application `pplanner` (for linux only), otherwise you can run `cmake` and compile it from sources.

 ## Introduction